cpscesar-en/cpscesar-en.github.io/index.md

 [//]: <> (- [ReserachID](https://publons.com/researcher/3069730/lucas-soares/))

-### Curriculum Vitae (Últimos 5 anos) ###
+### Curriculum Vitae (Last 5 years) ###

-- **2018 - Atual** - Doutorando em Saúde Global e Sustentabilidade pela Universidade de São Paulo (USP) (Bolsista Capes - Nº do Processo: 1808789).
+- **2018 - Atual** - PhD student in Global Health and Sustainability at the University of São Paulo (USP) (Scholarship Capes - Process No. 1808789).

-- **2019 - 2020** - Estágio de pesquisa no "Research Group of Applied Landscape Ecology and Ecological Planning" do Institute of Landscape Ecology (ILÖK) da Universidade de Münster - Alemanha (2019-2020) pelo Deutscher Akademischer Austauschdienst (DAAD).
+- **2019 - 2020** - Research internship at the Research Group of Applied Landscape Ecology and Ecological Planning at the Institute of Landscape Ecology (ILÖK) at the University of Münster - Germany by Deutscher Akademischer Austauschdienst (DAAD).

-- **2019 - 2019** - Psicólogo voluntário na Cruz Vermelha de São Paulo.
+- **2019 - 2019** - Volunteer psychologist at the Red Cross of São Paulo.

-- **2018 - 2018** - Consultoria Unesco - Projeto 914BRZ1050.2.
+- **2018 - 2018** - Unesco Consulting - Project 914BRZ1050.2.
 2018.

-- **2016 - 2018** - Mestre em Políticas Públicas pela Universidade Federal do Rio Grande do Sul (UFRGS).
+- **2016 - 2018** - Master in Public Policy from the Federal University of Rio Grande do Sul (UFRGS).

-#### Trabalhos e Publicações (Últimos 3) ####
+#### Works and Publications (Last 3) ####

 - SOARES, CESAR PEDROSA; QUEIROGA, FABIANA .
-Dispositivos de Saúde Mental e Políticas Públicas: proposta de um instrumento para avaliar a implementação dos Centros de Atenção Psicossocial.
+Mental  Health  Devices  and  Public  Policies:  proposal  of  an instrument to evaluate the implementation of the Psychosocial Care Centers.
 Meta: Avaliação, v.
 11, p.
 438, 2019.
 [Link](http://revistas.cesgranrio.org.br/index.php/metaavaliacao/article/view/1938)

 - CARBONE, A. S. ; COUTINHO, SMV ; SOARES, C. P. ; RIBEIRO, D. G. ; VASCONCELLOS, ..
 M. P. C. .
-Revisitando conceito e princípios de ordenamento territorial na realidade brasileira.
-Jornal da USP - Universidade de São Paulo, Artigos, 07 ago.
+Revisiting the concept and principles of spatial planning in the Brazilian reality.
+USP Journal - University of São Paulo, Articles, 07 ago.
 2019.
 [Link](https://jornal.usp.br/artigos/revisitando-conceito-e-principios-de-ordenamento-territorial-na-realidade-brasileira/)

 - SOARES, C. P.; VASCONCELLOS, ..
 M. P. C. .
-Políticas Públicas de Saúde e Ordenamento Territorial: uma análise descritiva e exploratória dos municípios brasileiros que recebem compensações financeiras.
+Public Health Policies and Spatial Planning: a descriptive and exploratory analysis of Brazilian municipalities that receive financial compensation.
 In: 26th APDR Congress, 2019, Aveiro/Portugal.
 Proceedings 26th APDR Congress, 2019.